LukeGus/Termix-Mobile/README.md

 # Overview

-Termix Mobile is the official mobile companion app for Termix, providing full remote control of your servers through SSH terminal management.
-You can connect to your existing Termix server configuration and manage all your SSH hosts with professional terminal capabilities optimized for mobile devices.
+Termix Mobile is the official mobile companion app for Termix, providing full remote control of your servers through SSH.
+You can connect to your existing Termix server configuration and manage all your SSH hosts with terminal capabilities optimized for mobile devices.

-> **Requires a Termix server** - Install at [docs.termix.site/install](https://docs.termix.site/install)

 # Features

-- **SSH Terminal Access** - Full-featured SSH terminal with xterm.js integration and multi-session support
+- **SSH Terminal Access** - Full-featured SSH terminal with multi-session support
 - **Advanced Keyboard Features** - Dual keyboard modes with a custom terminal keyboard optimized for terminal use
-- **Host Management** - Folder-based organization with real-time server status and visual indicators
+- **Host Management** - Folder-based organization with server statuses
-- **Secure Authentication** - 2FA/TOTP multi-factor authentication with JWT token-based security
-- **Mobile-Optimized Interface** - Dark theme with responsive layout and gesture-supported design
-- **Real-time Communication** - WebSocket-based instant responsiveness with auto-reconnect
-- **Server Configuration** - Easy setup with auto connection testing and secure storage
+- **Server Configuration** - Easy setup with your existing Termix server

 # Installation